mufasa1611/cody/README.md

 ![404 page](/assets/img/404-pic.png)

-- The error page image was created with [stable diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion) and edited with [Adobe Photoshop](https://www.adobe.com/at/products/photoshop.html).
+-
 ### Images

 - The company logo was used with kind permission of the Altrad Hofmaninger company and edited by myself.

-- The background landing page image is a free stock image from [adobe Stock](https://stock.adobe.com/at/images/alpine-lake-vorderer-gosausee-salzkammergut-is-a-famous-resort-area-located-in-the-gosau-valley-in-upper-austria-dachstein-glacier/172209739S)
+- The background landing page image was taken from [adobe Stock](https://stock.adobe.com/at/images/alpine-lake-vorderer-gosausee-salzkammergut-is-a-famous-resort-area-located-in-the-gosau-valley-in-upper-austria-dachstein-glacier/172209739S)

 - The team symbol photo was taken from [pexels](https://www.pexels.com/)